MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-preinstallation-script.md

 search.appverid: MET150
 f1.keywords:
 - NOCSH
-description: A this article documents a script that administrators can run before beginning an organization's upgrade to new Teams clients, or after an upgrade fails for some or all clients.
+description: This article documents a script that administrators can run before beginning an organization's upgrade to new Teams clients, or after an upgrade fails for some or all clients.
 This script should help determine what may be blocking the installation of new Teams client on a device or devices.
 appliesto:
 - Microsoft Teams
 ms.localizationpriority: high